Petty cash: What is it, and how do you manage it?

 In the UK, the HMRC sets rates for things like meal and mileage expense claims, but your company may not specify a number.
 This also means that proper petty cash handling, even without receipts, is important for financial statements in case of an audit.

 This is pretty vague, so it’s best to just cover your back and get receipts for everything.
-In the case that someone forgets, remind them to fill out the petty cash log book and include the missing receipts in your reconciliation process to avoid spending hours sweating over the calculator screen.
+In case someone forgets, remind them to fill out the petty cash log book and include the missing receipts in your reconciliation process to avoid spending hours sweating over the calculator screen.

-The right amount of control to better pass audit checks
+1. The right amount of control to better pass audit checks

 At any given time, the records should show all purchases that have already been made, how much cash has been taken and what the purchases were for.
 This includes filling out the petty cash vouchers properly.